AdobeDocs/campaign-web.en/help/v8/content/use-visual-fragments.md

 Access rights may be applied to visual fragments.

 If you do not have editing permissions for a particular visual fragment, the content template is displayed in **read-only mode**.
-In this case, the **[!UICONTROL Edit Content]** button is replaced with the  **[!UICONTROL View Content]** button, allowing you to view the fragment without making any changes .
+In this case, the **[!UICONTROL Edit content]** button is replaced with the  **[!UICONTROL View content]** button, allowing you to view the fragment without making any changes.

 ![](assets/fragment-readonly.png){zoomable="yes"}